What is Analytics Software?

 Analytics software is data processed by a computer program, and this data is used to draw conclusions about the information that has been processed.
 Analytics software in video, as the name implies, analyzes content from a camera’s video stream and detects, as well as processes, relevant actions.
 This generates real business value as it can deliver insightful information about customer frequencies, demographics, and behavior.

-Video analytics software can perform several tasks, ranging from real-time analysis of video for immediate detection of events, to the analysis of pre-recorded video footage, for the purpose of extracting data from recorded events.
+Video analytics software can perform several tasks, ranging from real-time video analysis for immediate detection of events, to the analysis of pre-recorded video footage, for the purpose of extracting data from recorded events.